-So here is some important information to remember:
+- So here is some important information to remember:

-1. Hurricane Season officially begins June 1st and ends on December 1st.
+- Hurricane Season officially begins June 1st and ends on December 1st.

 - Make sure computers and phones are fully charged and backed up.

-4. If your student has a vehicle that operates on gasoline, they should fill up as soon as possible.
+- If your student has a vehicle that operates on gasoline, they should fill up as soon as possible.
 Waiting for the day before a potential storm is due to hit is not advisable as the lines are very long and some gas stations run out of fuel.
 We saw this happen across the state of Florida when Hurricane Irma was brewing in the Atlantic.
 They should also set the emergency brakes.

-5. ATM’s do not operate when there are electrical outages so if a potential storm is approaching; make sure they take out cash in advance.
+- ATMs do not operate when there are electrical outages so if a potential storm is approaching; make sure they take out cash in advance.

-6. When Hurricane Irma caused concern for Boca Raton last year, even as a person who has lived in Florida for well over 30 years, I advised my daughter to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
+- When Hurricane Irma caused concern for Boca Raton last year, even as a person who has lived in Florida for well over 30 years, I advised my daughter to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
 That is because the power to the phone comes from the phone lines from the power companies, which have battery backup, and backup generators that can continue for over a week during a power outage.
 Many of the phone lines are underground, preventing them from being damaged during a storm.

 - Campus housing is designated shelters for campus residents.
 They use other campus facilities on an as-needed basis should off-campus students and emergency staff need it.
 The university takes every precaution to ensure the safety of their students including keeping them informed.

 - If a storm is approaching Boca Raton, do not advise your student to get on the road and leave if it is the day before or day of the storm.
 Boca Raton and Palm Beach

 Additional information on FAU storm preparedness can be found below (go ahead and bookmark them in advance) Florida Atlantic University WebPages: